 Another local food to try is the obwarzanek Krakowski, a cousin of both the bagel and pretzel, but not really like either.
 The snack actually originates from Krakow and it has been given the area-specific Protected Geographical Indication (PGI), which stops products being sold under the same name that does not come from Krakow.
 So this is really local!

 Obwarzanek is a dough that’s twisted together into the shape of a ring, and then par-boiled before being baked.
-The inside is sweetish, moist and chewy whilst the outside is golden and crunchy – sounds like a perfect combination!
+The inside is sweetish, moist, and chewy whilst the outside is golden and crunchy – sounds like a perfect combination!

 This is street food, traditionally sold from street carts, so it’s best to take to the streets to find a street vendor who will sell you an obwarzanek – or maybe several after you’ve had a taste.
 You can find one of these at Grodzka – the Obwarzanki Grodzka – which is close to the historic old town.
-Otherwise, there’s non-street vendor shop in the Krowodrza district called Obwarzanki Royal Konrad Topa.
+Otherwise, there’s a non-street vendor shop in the Krowodrza district called Obwarzanki Royal Konrad Topa.

 12. Botanic Garden of the Jagiellonian University